 Tension between civilian and military intelligence groups further confuse the situation as Luke and Cromwell’s spymaster-general, John Thurloe, do not entirely trust each other.
 Does Luke’s involvement with an array of women –two lonely matriarchs, an adulterous wife, a predatory femme fatale, a mentally disturbed young woman, and several besotted wenches help or hinder his investigation into the murders, the search for Cromwell’s would –be assassin, and his attempt to uncover the Royalist plotters.

-Luke was nearly blown apart, bashed by an assailant, shot at twice, almost poisoned on several occasions, drugged, and in danger of having his throat cut.
+Luke own life is constantly threatened.
+He is nearly blown up with Cromwell, bashed by an assailant, shot at thrice, nearly poisoned on several occasions, drugged, and in danger of having his throat cut.

-Confronted with these pressures and the increasing unpopularity of Cromwell’s government, can he stay on mission and capture the assassin, find the murderer,and uncover the royalist plotters?
+Confronted with these pressures and the increasing unpopularity of Cromwell’s government, could Luke stay on mission and achieve his three tasks-capture the would-be- assassin, find the murderer or murderers ,and uncover the Royalist plotters?